razorbacks/walton-news-feed-layout/README.md

     composer install --no-dev

-A `publications` folder must be created with accessible permissions for the web server user account.
+A `publications` folder must be created with write permissions for the web server user account.

+Permissive example granting everyone full access:

     mkdir publications
     chmod 777 publications

+More secure example for web server running as `www-data`

+    mkdir publications
+    chown www-data publications

 The application interface is `index.php` and is straight-forward.